apache/superset/docs/faq.rst

 dashboard.

-The ``Filter Box`` widget allows you to define a query to populate dropdowns that can be use for filtering.
+The ``Filter Box`` widget allows you to define a query to populate dropdowns that can be used for filtering.
 To build the list of distinct values, we run a query, and sort the result by the metric you provide, sorting descending.